High-contrast random composites: homogenisation framework and new spectral phenomena: Convergence of the spectra

-\begin{remark} The random parking model does not satisfy finite range correlation Assumption \ref{asumivan1}, thus we cannot apply the general result of Theorem \ref{th4.4} to it straight away.
-Nevertheless, the preceding argument shows that one can ``recover'' the values of $\beta_\infty(\l)$ on arbitrary large non-typical areas of space (with almost periodic positioning of inclusions), and then follow the general argument of the proof of Theorem \ref{th4.4} in order to show that $\lim_{\e \to 0} \Sp(\AA^\e) \supset \mathcal{G}$. \end{remark}
+\begin{remark} The random parking model does not satisfy Assumption \ref{asumivan1} (concerning finite range of dependence), and therefore we cannot apply Theorem \ref{th4.4} to it straight away.
+Nevertheless, the preceding argument shows that one can ``recover'' the values of $\beta_\infty(\l)$ on arbitrarily large non-typical spacial regions (with almost periodic positioning of inclusions), and then follow the argument of the proof of Theorem \ref{th4.4} in order to show that $\lim \Sp(\AA^\e) \supset \mathcal{G}$. \end{remark}

 \begin{remark} As in the previous examples, one can elaborate the random parking model example further by allowing inclusions of different shapes, sizes, randomly rotated, through the use of the marked point processes framework, see \cite{heid1}. \end{remark}